BT broadband offer a wide range of packages including a gigabit deal and various entry-level options as well.

 Hyperoptic offer some of the cheapest prices in the broadband market, especially for those on a budget with their Light 30Mb plan starting at just £17.99 per month.
 We also really like their no mid-contract price hikes promise, which means the price customers see when they sign up will be the price the pay every month for the entire length of their minimum term.

-While BT also offer a strong proposition with their broadband deals, they implement annual price rises of £3 per month in April of each year and also have higher starting prices too.
+While BT also offer a strong proposition with their broadband deals, they implement annual price rises of £3 per month in March of each year and can also have higher starting prices too.

 For the extra money customers won't necessarily get more either, with a home phone line also costing an extra £5 per month, the WiFi guarantee costing an extra £10 per month, and all customers only able to access the now rather standard BT Smart Hub 2.